Sameer Wankhede: Aryan Khan case and corruption allegations

 Wankhede led the Cordelia case where a cruise ship was raided and Aryan Khan, the son of actor Shah Rukh Khan was arrested on charges of drug use and possession.
 Aryan Khan spent 25 days in jail before being given bail.
 In May 2022 all charges against Khan were dropped, with Wankhede removed from the case after being accused of blackmail.
 He was transferred to Chennai.

 On 8 September, Wankhede was cleared of bribery charges related to Aryan Khan.
-In May 2023, he was charged with corruption for allegedly demanding a 250 million rupee bribe from Khan.
+In May 2023, he was charged with corruption for allegedly demanding a 25 crore rupees bribe from Khan.
 Wankhede denies the claims.

 A probe by India's Narcotics Control Bureau alleged that Wankhede had failed to properly document certain confiscated items and cited irregularities in CCTV records.
 Wankhede denied the allegations, stating they were politically motivated and lacked evidence.

-In May 2023, the Bombay High Court admitted Sameer Wankhede’s petition seeking to quash a CBI FIR alleging bribery during the Aryan Khan drug case investigation, observing that “arguable questions are raised.”
+In May 2023, the Bombay High Court admitted Sameer Wankhede's petition seeking to quash a CBI FIR alleging bribery during the Aryan Khan drug case investigation, observing that “arguable questions are raised.”
 The Court granted interim relief and directed the CBI to complete its probe within three months.

+In September 2025, Wankhede filed a defamation suit before the Delhi High Court, against Netflix & Red Chillies Enetertainment Pvt Ltd, a production company owned by Shah Rukh Khan and his wife, seeking an injunction and damages for defaming him through a portrayal of him in their web series The Ba***ds of Bollywood.
+The case is ongoing with arguments being heard by the Delhi High Court.